 The trick to caulking baseboards without breaking your back.
 A handy tool and a few simple tricks can make all the difference!

-I’ve never met anyone who really enjoys doing their baseboards, and I’m not going to attempt to change that with one blog post.
+I’ve never met anyone who really enjoys working on their baseboards, and I’m not going to attempt to change that with one blog post.

 What I AM going to do is share with you a little trick to make the job easier on your knees and your back.

 Who knows, maybe if it weren’t such a pain to clean them, I’d do it more often?
 (I hope you realize I was laughing at myself even as I wrote that last sentence.)

 ~ This post contains affiliate links.
 That means I may receive a small commission if you make a purchase, at no extra cost to you.
 Thanks for supporting The Palette Muse! ~

 The trick to cleaning and caulking baseboards is one little tool that you’re not going to find in your tool kit.
 You might find it on your patio though.